Studying Business at UC

 Take the next step to find out more about studying at UC

-Whether you are a new or returning student, you can find out more about our courses, programmes and enrolment at Starting Study at UC
+You can find out more about our courses, programmes and enrolment at the UC Future Students webpage

 There are a range of scholarships that you may be eligible for that can help to fund your studies, check out the UC Scholarships website.

 Our Student Advisors are here to help you plan your studies

 If you would like assistance with your course options, transferring from another university, deciding whether you should do a double major and double degrees, or have any questions, contact our student advisors Malcolm and Ben for course advice and help planning your study.

 You can email them, make an appointment or drop in to see them on campus in Room 209 Business and Law Building (map)